-Our insect control is superior because we know how insects respond and communicate to their surroundings, and it’s “green” because we don’t need to carpet-bomb an area with chemicals in hopes of killing a few bugs.
+Our insect control products are superior because we know how insects respond and communicate to their surroundings.
+And they're “green” because we don’t need to carpet-bomb an area with chemicals in hopes of killing a few bugs.

 As human beings, we observe the world through our senses and express ourselves through language.
 Insects use their senses too — including their super-sensitive antennae to interpret and respond to chemical signals in their environments.
 Insects communicate and respond to stimuli chemically, by excreting and interpreting what scientists call semiochemicals.